 Acorns is VERY simple to use and it’s great for anyone who wants to try their hand at investing, regardless of technological or financial “literacy”.

 The thing that sets Acorns apart from most other fintech companies, particularly for new investors, is the fact that the service uses algorithms to choose which investments to make for users.
+This makes the Acorns app extremely easy to use, even for people who know nothing about technology OR investing.

 Investment products that perform this type of investing are called “Robo-advisors” eliminating the dependency of a proper financial education when investing, and in turn, eliminating the need to pay an account manager.